 Have you found your dream house and want to make an offer?
-The real estate market is very competitive and you have to be prepared to take the lead.
-If you don’t, other buyers will pass over you.
+The real estate market is very competitive, and you have to be prepared to move fast.
+If you don’t, other buyers will win.
 Here is some solid advice, based on a blog post by fellow realtor Manuel Barrios, that will help you win your house:

 • Avoid Delays

 “Time kills deals.”
 Be prepared and have all the paperwork ready: pre-approval letters, evidence of funds, etc. This way you can present a more eye-catching and organized offer and make a good impression on the listing agent and the seller.
 You should supply this documentation to your agent before you start looking, to help him choose appropriate properties for you and to be prepared to act quickly.

 • Don’t make an offer for your lender’s pre-approved amount

 Chuck Silverston (principal at the Unlimited Sotheby’s International Realty in Brookline Mass) says this about making such an offer: